espressif/esp-idf/docs/en/api-reference/system/mm.rst

 Memory Address Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``esp_mmap`` driver provides two helper APIs to do the conversion between virtual memory address and physical memory address.
+The ``esp_mmap`` driver provides two helper APIs to do the conversion between virtual memory address and physical memory address：

-* :cpp:func:`esp_mmu_vaddr_to_paddr`, convert virtual address to physical address.
+* :cpp:func:`esp_mmu_vaddr_to_paddr` converts virtual address to physical address.
-* :cpp:func:`esp_mmu_paddr_to_vaddr`, convert physical address to virtual address.
+* :cpp:func:`esp_mmu_paddr_to_vaddr` converts physical address to virtual address.

-Memory Synchronisation
+Memory Synchronization
 ^^^^^^^^^^^^^^^^^^^^^^

 MMU supported physical memories can be accessed by one or multiple methods.

-SPI Flash can be accessed by SPI1 (ESP-IDF ``esp_flash`` driver APIs), or by pointers.
-ESP-IDF ``esp_flash`` driver APIs have already considered the memory synchronisation, so users do not need to worry about this.
+SPI flash can be accessed by SPI1 (ESP-IDF ``esp_flash`` driver APIs), or by pointers.
+ESP-IDF ``esp_flash`` driver APIs have already considered the memory synchronization, so users do not need to worry about this.

 .. only:: SOC_SPIRAM_SUPPORTED

     PSRAM can be accessed by pointers, hardware guarantees the data consistency when PSRAM is only accessed via pointers.

 .. only:: esp32s3

     PSRAM can also be accessed by EDMA.
-Data desynchronisation may happen because hardware does not guarantee the data consistency under such condition.
-You should call :cpp:func:`esp_cache_msync` to synchronise the Cache and the PSRAM.
+Data desynchronization may happen because hardware does not guarantee the data consistency under such condition.
+You should call :cpp:func:`esp_cache_msync` to synchronize the Cache and the PSRAM.

-   See :doc:`Memory Synchronization </api-reference/system/mm_sync>` for more details.
+    See :doc:`/api-reference/system/mm_sync` for more details.

 Thread Safety